farcloud-labs/subsmt/README.md

 # subsmt
 Sparse Merkle tree implementation in ink and substrate.
-Provide permanent storage solutions based on rocksdb and paritydb.
+Provide permanent storage off-chain backend based on rocksdb and paritydb.